 Ask your local pharmacist for advice for many common illnesses, such as diarrhoea, minor infections, headache, travel advice or sore throats.

 Visit a walk-in centre, minor injuries unit or urgent care centre if you have a minor illness or injury (cuts, sprains or rashes) and it can't wait until your GP surgery is open.
-CPFT runs two minor injuries units located at Doddington and Ely.
+CPFT runs three minor injuries units located at Wisbech, Doddington and Ely.
 For more information on the conditions they do and don't treat, as well opening times, please click here.